 The Israeli government is authorized to control the retail and wholesale prices of goods and services offered in Israel.
-At present, a few of the products we offer in our stores, including bread, flour, eggs, milk and margarine are subject to government-imposed price controls.
+At present, a few of the products we offer in our stores, certain bread, salt, eggs, milk and milk products and butter, are subject to government-imposed price controls.
 Any imposition of more extensive price controls in the future than those that currently exist may have a material adverse effect on our operating results.
 See "Item 3.
 Key Information - D. Risk Factors - Government-imposed price controls may have a material adverse effect on our operating results".